Cursed-Soldier/Network-Scanner/README.md

 5. Remaining 'dead' IPs

 This output is possible for a full scan only.
 If another stage is chosen or there is nothing to put into a specific output, the files will not be created.

+### Specific Output
+If the specific flag is used then the output will only be made for the specific nmap command called and a file will be made to reflect that.
+The outputs will include nmap results for one of the arguments below:
+1. Ping
+2. Nmap on port 80 and 443
+3. Nmap on top 1000 ports
+4. Nmap on full port range (0-65535)

+Also included is the list of remaining 'dead' IPs